CrablinD1/Simple-Banking-System/README.md

 # Simple-Banking-System
-Simple Banking System with SQLand Luhn algorithm.
+Simple Banking System with SQL and Luhn algorithm.